Language Model (LM) Invoker

 timeout: Maximum time in seconds to wait for each request (defaults to 30.0 seconds).
 To disable timeout, this parameter can be set to 0.0 second.

-You can also configure other parameters available here.
-Now let's try to apply it to our LM invoker!
+Let's try to apply it to our LM invoker!

 Extra Capabilities